 Born in London, Brian is an experienced executive and non-executive director with an extensive background in media and advertising, spanning over 30 years.
-He has held executive roles with The Times and The Sunday Times in London, as well as Board positions with The Observer and the Today newspaper, London.
-He is also the former Chief Executive of Lonhro Media Group PLC East Africa and was the Chief Executive of APN Educational Media (Australia and New Zealand).
+Brian spent 15 years with The Times and Sunday Times in a variety of executive roles, gaining significant operational experience across editorial and advertising.

 From 1983, he spent several years in Cape Town, South Africa working with the largest publishing company, Media 24.

 He later returned to London and joined The Observer as a Director and was also on the main board of the newly launched Today newspaper.
 During this period in the UK he headed up the development of The Observer’s enterprise division which embraced film production, book publishing and the successful launch of new magazine titles.